 Note:

-If you cloned the development branch, you can remove the
+If want to help develop Solder, you can remove the

 --no-dev